g-alopes/g-alopes/README.md

 I've been working as a Fullstack Web Developer since 2015, autonomous, when I completed the Computer Technician course with an emphasis on programming, at UTRAMIG - Belo Horizonte/MG, Brazil.

-:computer I use HTML, CSS, JS, Java, C#, SQL, Git technologies.
+:computer: I use HTML, CSS, JS, Java, C#, SQL, Git technologies.

-:books Currently studying Systems Analysis and Development with conclusion scheduled for 06/2024 at Unisinos.
+:books: Currently studying Systems Analysis and Development with conclusion scheduled for 06/2024 at Unisinos.

-:outbox_tray I am open to job opportunities.
+:outbox_tray: I am open to job opportunities.
 Feel free to connect and send a message.

 ## About me